William de Rodyard: Kilkenny witch trials

 He became a Doctor of Civil Law in 1320.
 In 1324 he was sent to Kilkenny to sit as one of the judges at the witch trials of the celebrated Witch of Kilkenny, Alice Kyteler and her associates.
 He granted Alice bail, thus enabling her and one of her co-accused, Basilia, to flee the country, although her servant Petronilla de Meath was burned at the stake.

-Later, in 1328/9, he presided over the high-powered Commission of inquiry which cleared Alice's brother-in-law Roger Utlagh, Prior of Kilmainham, and other officials involved in the trials of any wrongdoing, despite the accusations levelled by the Bishop of Ossory, Richard de Ledrede, the moving force behind the witch hunt.
+Later, in 1328/9, he presided over the high-powered Commission of inquiry which cleared Alice's brother-in-law Roger Utlagh, Prior of Kilmainham, and others, of any wrongdoing, despite the accusations levelled against them by the Bishop of Ossory, Richard de Ledrede, the moving force behind the witch hunt.
 In particular, Ledrede alleged they had connived at the escape of Alice and Basilia.
-Curiously Ledrede made no accusations against Rodyard himself, even though it was he who had granted the fugitives' bail.
+Curiously Ledrede made no accusations against Rodyard himself, even though it was he who had granted the fugitives bail.

 Papal legate

-At the same time, he was appointed papal legate, with a specific brief to inquire into the conduct of the Irish Franciscans, whose loyalty to the English Crown had been suspect ever since the Bruce invasion of 1315-18.
+In about 1328 he was appointed papal legate, with a specific brief to inquire into the conduct of the Irish Franciscans, whose loyalty to the English Crown had been suspected ever since the Bruce invasion of 1315-18.
 In due course he reported that the loyalty of many of the Gaelic-born friars was doubtful, and that they were "a danger to the King's peace".
 He recommended that with a few exceptions the rebellious friars be distributed among the Franciscan Order's other Monasteries and that in future no Irish-born friar should be appointed to a position of authority.

 Later life

 He became a justice of the Court of Common Pleas (Ireland) in 1327.
 He was appointed Chief Justice of the Irish Common Pleas in 1329, but served for only two years, although he was praised for his diligence in carrying out his official duties.
 He was briefly deputy to the Lord Treasurer of Ireland in 1331.
+He was reappointed Chief Justice in 1335, but apparently served for only a short time.
 He was dead by 1349.